wikiti/beautiful-jekyll/_posts/2017-01-16-javascript-image-link-preview.md

 ## Design

-The desired behaviour is basically the following:
+The desired behaviour is basically this:

 1. We seek for links on our post/comment/page/etc, and flag them with some kind of special identifier (a class, for example).
 2. When the user hovers that link, a popover is created with the link's image, reducing its size.